Corporate Tax Planning Strategies

 Bad debts

-If a business uses the accrual method, business accounts receivable should be analyzed and those receivables that are totally or partially worthless should be written off.
+Analyze business accounts receivable and write off those that are totally or partially worthless.
 By identifying specific bad debts, the taxpayer should be entitled to a deduction.
-The taxpayer may be able to complete this process after year’s end if the write-off is reflected in year-end financial statements.
-For nonbusiness bad debts (such as uncollectible loans), the debts must be wholly worthless to be deductible, and will probably only be deductible as a capital loss.
+The taxpayer may be able to complete this process after year-end if the write-off is reflected in year-end financial statements.

 Current-year bonuses

-In general, a taxpayer’s liability for employee bonuses accrues and is deductible for the current year even though the bonus is paid in the following year, if all the events are satisfied that fix the liability and the taxpayer does not have a unilateral right to cancel the bonus at any time prior to payment.
+In general, a taxpayer’s liability for employee bonuses accrues and is deductible in the current year, even though the bonus is paid in the following year, if all the events that fix the liability occur and the taxpayer does not have a unilateral right to cancel the bonus at any time before payment.

-Generally, the taxpayer may accelerate the bonus deduction into the current year while the employees will report the income in the following year if they are cash method taxpayers.
+Generally, the taxpayer may accelerate the bonus deduction into the current year, while employees will report the income in the following year if they are cash-method taxpayers.
 Furthermore, any compensation arrangement that defers payment will be currently deductible only if paid within 2.5 months after the employer’s year-end.

 Suspended passive losses

-Generally, a taxpayer may have passive losses that have been suspended and not yet allowed as a deduction.
+Generally, a taxpayer may have suspended passive losses that have not yet been allowed as a deduction.
 Determine what might be done to identify and absorb or release the suspended losses as part of the taxpayer’s overall tax planning.

 Prepayment of taxes

-For taxpayers that pay payroll taxes on a quarterly basis, consider accelerating 4th quarter payroll taxes at Dec.
-31 year-end and don’t wait until January.
+For taxpayers who pay payroll taxes quarterly, consider accelerating 4th-quarter payroll taxes at year-end on Dec.
+31 rather than waiting until January.

-Consider accelerating state income estimated taxes and property taxes if possible if the taxpayer would benefit from a current year state income tax deduction.
-AMT should be considered for pass-through entities taxed at individual rates if accelerating state income and property taxes.
+Consider accelerating state income, estimated taxes, and property taxes (if possible) if the taxpayer would benefit from a current-year state income tax deduction.

 What tax credits are available to corporate taxpayers?

-Some business projects, such as those involving development of new or more reliable products, processes, or techniques, may be eligible for the R&D tax credit.
-Eligible small businesses ($50 million or less in gross receipts) may claim the R&D tax credit against alternative minimum tax liability of individuals, and the credit can be used by certain qualified small businesses against the employer’s payroll tax (i.e., FICA) liability.
+Some business projects, such as those involving development of new or more reliable products, processes, or techniques, may be eligible for the R&E tax credit.
+Eligible small businesses (average annual gross receipts of $50 million or less) may claim the R&E tax credit against the alternative minimum tax liability of individuals, and certain qualified small businesses can use the credit against the employer’s payroll tax (i.e., FICA) liability.

 Employer wage credit for employees in the uniformed services

-Some employers continue to pay all or a portion of the wages of employees who are called to active service.
-The amount of the credit is equal to 20% of the first $20,000 of differential wage payments to each employee for the taxable year.
+Some employers continue to pay all or part of employees’ wages while they are called to active service.
+The credit equals 20% of the first $20,000 of differential wage payments to each employee for the taxable year.
 Employers of any size with a written plan for providing such differential wage payments are eligible for the credit.

 Work opportunity credit

-The work opportunity credit is an incentive provided to employers that hire individuals in groups whose members historically have had difficulty obtaining employment.
-The credit gives a business an expanded opportunity to employ new workers and to be eligible for a tax credit based on the wages paid.
+The work opportunity credit is an incentive for employers that hire individuals from groups whose members have historically had difficulty obtaining employment.
+The credit gives a business a greater opportunity to hire new workers and to be eligible for a tax credit based on wages paid.
 The credit is available for first-year wages paid or incurred in the tax year for employees hired and who began work before Dec.
 31 of that tax year.
-Employers that hire members of targeted groups, including qualified long-term unemployed individuals (i.e., those who have been unemployed for 27 weeks or more), will be entitled to a credit equal to 40% of the first $6,000 of wages.
+Employers that hire members of targeted groups, including qualified long-term unemployed individuals (i.e., those who have been unemployed for 27 weeks or more), are eligible for a credit equal to 40% of the first $6,000 of wages.
 Employers that hire qualified veterans will be entitled to a credit equal to 40% of a higher wage limit, with the wage limit dependent on the reason for qualification.

 Small employer pension plan startup cost credit